RComonfort/T-Crum/BackEnd/README.txt

 For 1:1 or 1:n relationships, both models have to declare the association inside its associate function.
 For 1:1 relantionships, use belongTo in source table (the one that has the Foreign Key) and later declare this column in the migration file.
 The target table must have a hasOne association.
 For a 1:n, it is the same, but the target table needs a hasMany association instead in its model file (like scotch.io's tutorial).

-More on associations: http://docs.sequelizejs.com/manual/tutorial/associations.html
+More on associations: http://docs.sequelizejs.com/manual/tutorial/associations.html To see some methods for models and its associations: http://docs.sequelizejs.com/class/lib/associations/base.js~Association.html

 -----------------------------
 SEEDERS